BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ![creating-a-new-level-18-top-bat.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-18-top-bat.webp)

-I'm not going to cover all the basic buttons (you can hover over them to see the tooltips) and Editor buttons; the options you need are:
+We won't cover all of the basic buttons and editor buttons (you can hover over each one to see the tooltips).
+But the buttons you need to know are:

-1. `Terrain panel` - to create or paint terrain.
+1. `Terrain Panel` - to create, manipulate, and paint terrain.
-1. `AI Grid` - to create walkeable areas.
+1. `AI Grid` - to create walkable areas on your map.
-1. `Instances` - to paint with vegitation and other objects.
+1. `Instances/Mesh Painter` - to "paint" using objects (e.g. vegetation).
-1. `Atmospehere panel` - to edit Lighting and Atmosphere.
+1. `Work Atmospehere panel` - to change and edit the lighting and atmosphere.

 ### Windows
 1. `Resource Manager` is where all game meshes/textures/sounds/materials are located.

 	![creating-a-new-level-22-ui-resource-manager.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-22-ui-resource-manager.webp)

-1. `Root Templates` and its `Preview` is where all "interactable" objcets are located.
+1. `Root Templates` and its `Preview` is where all "interactable" objects are located.

     ![creating-a-new-level-22-ui-root-templates.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-22-ui-root-templates.webp)